It’s going to be some party in Torres Vedras, the town located in the west region of Portugal, tonight.

 A much-rotated Sporting made it 17 straight victories at home in all competitions with a 4-2 victory in an entertaining encounter against Santa Clara.

-Sporting coach Rui Borges selected an unfamiliar lineup with injuries, suspensions and some long journeys on the recent international break necessitating changes to the usual starters, especially considering Sporting’s next match is the small matter of a Champions League quarter-final match against Arsenal on Tuesday.
+Sporting coach Rui Borges selected an unfamiliar lineup with injuries, suspensions and some long journeys on the recent international break necessitating changes to the usual starters, especially considering Sporting’s next match is the small matter of a Champions League quarter-final against Arsenal on Tuesday.

 Santa Clara have improved markedly since Emanuel Petit was appointed their new manager, drawing two and winning three of their last five matches.
 Tom Kundert reports from Alvalade.